USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 - review this language..
 Feature branches should only be created from the develop branch.
-This allows a cleaner work ow when planning releases.
+This allows a cleaner work flow when planning releases.
 Any features that have been merged onto develop can be staged for release.
 This means, if you submit a pull request for a feature to be merged onto the CMAQ version of develop, you are giving consent for it to be included in the next coordinated release.

 Release Branches
 =================================
-- need to review this text from MPAS developer document and compare the MPAS method to the method currently used by EPA, and then make edits here.
+(need to review this text from MPAS developer document and compare the MPAS method to the method currently used by EPA, and then make edits here.)

 One of the variable branch types that developers will see in the shared repository is a release branch.
 This release branch is used to prepare the code for a new release, and comes with some guidelines of use.
-As per the branch document listed in section 3.4, release branches should branch from develop.
+As per the branch document listed in section XX, release branches should branch from develop.
 Once they are complete, they are merged into both develop and master.
 After they are merged into master, that commit is tagged with a new version number, and then pushed into the CMAQ-Release repository for a public release.
 A feature branch can be thought of as a feature freeze.
 Once the release branch is created, no new features can make it into the next release.
 The only commits that can be appended to a release branch are clean up and bug fix commits.

-Due to the requirement that anything merged into develop can be re- leased at any point in time, a group of developers can decide they want to begin the release process at any point in time.
+Due to the requirement that anything merged into develop can be released at any point in time, a group of developers can decide they want to begin the release process at any point in time.
 The guidelines for the release process are as follows, however the exibility of these guidelines is at the discretion of the group performing the release.

 From any point in time, the soonest date that can be targeted for release is 1 month from the current date.